Rate this article

 • according to the Bank of Lithuania, in June 2020, the deposits of non-financial enterprises had a value of EUR 7,403.1 million.

-Yes, there is the possibility to open a bank account in Lithuania remotely, which means that the applicant will not have to personally meet with a bank’s representative for this procedure.
 However, this option is limited to certain categories of persons and not all banks will accept this formality.
 Below, we will present the main requirements that will grant the right to open a bank account in Lithuania remotely:

 • then, this right is limited to investors who are Lithuanian citizens or who have gained the Lithuanian citizenship;